 The name gives you something before you arrive.
-The Lefka Ori, the White Mountains, take their title from the old Greek for bare or uncovered.
-It is less a poetic flourish than a description.
-Vegetation thins quickly at altitude.
-Rock dominates.
-From the north coast near Chania the range rises abruptly, peaks exceeding two thousand metres, limestone flanks angled toward the Libyan Sea to the south.
-On clear spring days you can see snow resting along the ridges while the beaches below are warm enough for swimming.
-Whether that reads as contradiction or invitation depends on why you came to Crete.
+The Lefka Ori, or White Mountains, take their name from Greek, meaning white or bare, reflecting the sparse vegetation at higher altitudes.
+Rock dominates the landscape above roughly 1,800 metres.
+From the north coast near Chania, the range rises abruptly, with peaks exceeding 2,000 metres and limestone slopes angled toward the Libyan Sea to the south.
+On clear spring days, snow can remain on the ridges while the beaches below are warm enough for swimming.

 Limestone and the Shape of the Land